 I was overwhelmed with happy emotions; the emotions everyone experiences when they first fall in love.
 Yet as I looked at my kitchen faucet and remembered the night I’d drove out to this house to meet my then husband who was putting the finishing touches on our new home before we moved in, I was incredibly sad.

 “I’m putting in the kitchen faucet, but I don’t want you to see the kitchen until it’s done.
 It will be the big reveal,” he’d said.
 I was sleep deprived, pregnant with our second and had left our 1-year-old in the car sleeping so I could drop off dinner to my husband who was working all day, then coming to our new home to do the plumbing work.

 “The big reveal,” I repeated and I couldn’t stop laughing.
 A few minutes later, I pulled out of the driveway that rainy night thinking, it won’t be long and this will be our forever home.

 Three weeks later we moved in–that was 13 years ago.

-Somehow being in love with a man who is not my kids’ father made me long for the life that used to mean family time on the weekends, reading the kids stories until they feel asleep and going to their baseball games together on Saturdays.
+Somehow being in love with a man who is not my kids’ father made me long for the life that used to mean family time on the weekends, reading the kids stories until they fell asleep and going to their baseball games together on Saturdays.

 My two lives were colliding.
-I felt like I was only allowed to feel one emotion at a time and I was wondering if I could be a good girlfriend if I was sad for my old life.
-And at the same time, I questioned my role as a mother.
+I felt like I was only allowed to feel one emotion at a time and I wondered if I could be a good girlfriend and also be sad for my old life.
+At the same time, I questioned my role as a mother.

-When my kids were small, if someone had told me as they turned into teens, my marriage would be over and I’d fall in love with someone other than their father, I would have never believed them.
+When my kids were small, if someone had told me that as they became teens, my marriage would be over and I’d fall in love with someone other than their father, I would never have believed them.
 But here I am.

-I am mourning my kids’ younger years and my marriage.
-I am taking care of myself and have fallen in love.
-I am still a great mother even though I’m not hanging on to every memory from when my kids were tiny and the guilt from my ending marriage has faded because I allowed myself to be vulnerable and with someone who is so worth it.
+After mourning my kids’ younger years and the end of my marriage I have finally fallen deeply in love.
+I am still a great mother even though I’m not hanging on to every memory from when my kids were tiny.
+The guilt from ending my marriage has faded because I’ve allowed myself to be vulnerable with someone who is so worth it.

 But it doesn’t mean I’ve closed chapters in my life.
 It doesn’t mean I’ve left them behind or they aren’t a part of me any longer.
-It simply means I am creating a new chapter.
-And I am allowed that.
+It simply means I’m creating a new chapter.
+And I am allowed to do that.

 I am allowed to continue on with my life and find love again.
 It doesn’t mean I don’t recognize the mistakes I’ve made.
-It doesn’t mean I won’t remember taking my son out in our new yard, or our first Christmas, or any of the other memories we made when I was married to their father.
+It doesn’t mean I won’t remember taking my son out in our new yard, or our first Christmas, or any of the other memories we made when I was married to my kids’ father.